Two opinions dynamics generated by inflexibles and non-contrarian and contrarian floaters

 In groups of size 2 the number of members that support the $A$ or $B$ opinion may be equal, in which case a tie occurs.
-We shall deal with the neural treatment in case of a tie, in which each supporter keeps its own opinion. \\ Appendix~\ref{subsection:T2} shows the table for this case.
+We shall deal with the neural treatment in case of a tie, in which each supporter keeps its own opinion. \\ Table~\ref{cap:tab2} in Appendix~\ref{subsection:T2} is related to groups of size 2.
 We obtain

 which is obvious, since in groups of size 2 no majorities can occur, and, in case of a tie, the neutral application of the local majority rule does not have any effect.
-Incorporating the effect of non-contrarian as well as contrarina floaters, the table yields that
+Incorporating the effect of non-contrarian as well as contrarian floaters, Table~\ref{cap:tab2} yields that

 Thus, for groups of size 2 the effect of the neutral application of the local majority rule and the contrarians is the same as for groups of size 1.